 Any fees paid or payable will not be refunded.

 All important information is sent to you via email so please ensure that your email details are up to date.
-We also have a closed Acro Kids Facebook group which provides you with up to date information and an opportunity to be part of our community.
+We also have a private Acro Kids Facebook group which provides you with up to date information and an opportunity to be part of our community.
 To join our community please follow the link above.

 All fees must be paid in advance or via a monthly direct debit.
 Upfront payment options are bank transfer, online credit card payment (surcharges apply) or cash.
 Children will not be permitted to attend classes if fees haven’t been paid either up front or direct debit option has been activated.